microsoft/pxt-adafruit/docs/behind-the-makecode-hardware.md

 # Behind the MakeCode Hardware

-The @boardname@ comes with amazing hardware devices on it.
+The @boardname@ comes with amazing hardware components on it.
 It can connect to external hardware too.
-Here are some videos to show you how some of these hardware devices work and how your code uses them.
+Here are some videos to show you how some of these hardware components work and how your code uses them.

 * [Watch Playlist on Youtube](https://www.youtube.com/watch?v=qqBmvHD5bCw&list=PLMMBk9hE-SeqDYtw9pGNPsQ10V_EGMyGe)